bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 ### 1.2 Structure of CAN and CANOpen message
-Standard CAN frame consists of 8 different types of message fields as below:

-- SOF (1 bit)
-- ID (11 bits)
-- RTR (1 bit)
-- Control (6 bits)
-- Data (0 - 64 bits)
-- CRC (16 bits)
-- ACK (2 bits)
-- EOF (7 bits)
+Standard CAN frame consists of 8 different types of message fields, which are 1) Start of Frame (SOF, 1bit), 2) Identifier (ID, 11 bits), 3) Remote Transmission Request (RTR, 1 bit), 4) Control (6 bits), 5) Data (0-64 bits), 6) Cyclic Redundancy Check (CRC, 16 bits), 7) Acknowledgment (ACK, 2 bits), and 8) End of Frame (EOF, 7 bits).

 Since the CAN message structure is complex (but it is important for reliable communication), sending/reciving CAN frames can be annoying for those who want to use CAN Bus.
 Therefore, we will not explain 8 message fields here - details are well explained in [[4]][CANOpen_CSS].
 It is because, when we write a code to send/receive the CAN message, we don't need to know about these message fields.

+Instead of considering 8 message fields, we have to know about

+1) Communication Object Identifier (COB-ID)
+2) Remote Transmission Request (RTR)
+3) Data length
+4) Data

-Instead, we have to know about 1) COB-ID, 2) Data length, and 3) Data.
-Meaning that, when we write a code that specify COB-ID, Data length, and Data, the hardware automatically translate them to 8 message fields explained previously.
-So we would focus on COB-ID, Data length, and Data.
+when writing a code for CAN communication - i.e., the hardwares automatically translate them to CAN message.
+So we would focus on COB-ID, Data length, and Data, when we write a code for CANOpen.

-For the COB-ID, it
+COB-ID (11 bits) is a identifier consists of two parts: Function code and Node ID.
+The Function code (4 bits) represents the aim of message - it could be NMT, SYNC, EMCY, TIME, PDO, SDO, and HEARTBEAT.
+Details of Function code will be explained in the next subsection.
+The node number (7 bits), on the other side, means the address of the device.
+Each device has their own node number (which we can change by setting) from 1~127.

+RTR is used to specify whether the message is requesting a message or not.
+It distinguishes whether the master node is requesting a message or sending a message to other devices.
+The data length is exact byte size of the data.

-CANOpen message consists of
+### 1.3 Service types of the CANOpen message

-With given setup for CAN protocol as explained in Chapter 1, we can now send or receive CANOpen messages.
-The structure consists of CANOpen message has following

-Since we can now send and receive CAN messages, we can use CANOpen to communicate with other CANOpen devices (e.g. motor driver).
-Among many functions in CANOpen protocol, I have used following three protocols:
+As we showed in the previous subsection, there exists useful service types (NMT, SYNC, EMCY, TIME, PDO, SDO, and HEARTBEAT) in CANOpen protocol.
+These service types help us communicating other device effectively.
+In this blog, we would cover NMT, PDO, and SDO because we can control the motor even with only three service types.

+#### 1.3.1 NMT
+NMT stands for Network managements.

  - Network Management (NMT)
  - Service Data Object (SDO)
  - Process Data Object (PDO)